RaspberryPiFoundation/editor-ui/README.md

 ### Review apps

 The build for each PR is deployed to the same S3 bucket as staging, and can be previewed at `https://staging-editor-static.raspberrypi.org/branches/<PR-number>_merge/web-component.html`.
-The PR should get updated with the URL to the relevant directory of the host bucket, and `/web-component.html` may need to be appended to reach the preview.
+The PR should get updated with the URL to the relevant directory of the host bucket, but `/web-component.html` may need to be appended to reach the preview.

 ### Release Process